 While there are lots of apps around that are geared towards forming healthy habits, this one is backed up by actual science (it was incubated in Duke's Behavioral Economics Lab, we're told).
 Available for iOS or Android.

-Facebook has updated its events app and relaunched it as Facebook Local.
+Facebook Local is Facebook's events app.
 Everyone knows that there's only so much inspiration you can glean from sitting at your desk – getting out and about and interacting with people is a top way to get fresh ideas.

 This app includes an interactive map you can use to find events and activities happening near you, and filter them down by time, category, location and more.
 It also offers recommendations based on what's popular with your friends, so you might discover something new.